Simon Rieff

-Simon Rieff (1894 – 1962) was one of the first miners to open up The Granites goldfield in the Northern Territory of Australia before moving to Alice Springs to become a property developer and business man.
+Simon Rieff (1894–1962) was one of the first miners to open up The Granites goldfield in the Northern Territory of Australia before moving to Alice Springs to become a property developer and business man.

 Early life

-Rieff was a Cossack who came from Tbilsi (Georgia), when it was part of Russia and he left during the 1917 Russian Revolution and made his way to Australia.
+Rieff was a Cossack who came from Tbilisi (Georgia), when it was part of Russia and he left during the 1917 Russian Revolution and made his way to Australia.
 Rieff, travelling with a friend, made this journey overland through China to the coast and arrived in Bundeberg in 1919.

 The friends planned to travel to Western Australia together with camels but they soon decided this would not be possible, due to their inexperience, and his friend decided to return to Russia.

 Life in the Northern Territory

-Without his friend Rieff explored and prospected his way to Tennant Creek and worked in mines throughout Central Australia including Harts Range Mica Field, the Arltunga Goldfields (now Arltunga Historical Reserve) and the Hatches Creek Wolfram field.
+Without his friend Rieff explored and prospected his way to Tennant Creek and worked in mines throughout Central Australia including Harts Range Mica Field, the Arltunga Goldfields (now Arltunga Historical Reserve) and the Hatches Creek wolfram field.
 Rieff spent some time at Hatches Creek and built a large home there for Dorothy, his Australian born wife, and their six children.